Fluffernuttersandwich/Smorgasbord/Performance_Optimization.md

 * Updated NVIDIA DLSS modules
 * Improved image quality compared to vanilla DLSS implementation

-Depending on your hardware and settings, gains can range anywhere from:
+Depending on your hardware, mods, and settings; gains can range anywhere from:

 **+17% to +80% FPS**